 The narrator paused while the crowd cheered, Gareth among them.

 “Egil settled in a golden city that has since passed into memory.
-The city was ruled by a kind King, one who had seen the rise and fall of the Great War and who had learned from it.
+The city was ruled by a King who had seen the rise and fall of the Great War and who had learned from it.
 Egil grew close with the King’s son, who had the heart of his father yet unmarred by tragedy.
 Egil enjoyed peace here, for a time.
-But when the King fell ill, the golden city lost its lustre, turned on the King who made it what it was, and Egil could not stand idly by.
-This is the story of how Egil thwarted a treasonous plot and saved a King.”
+But when the King fell ill, the golden city turned on the King who made it what it was and Egil could not stand idly by.”

 The narrator backed off the stage as he spoke, and from the other wing, two men walked on.
 The first was dressed in golden fabrics draped over and around him, secured by delicate fastenings.
 He was elegant and soft, in stark contrast with the man beside him.

 “How is your father feeling this evening?” the second asked.
-After being so mesmerized by the narrator’s soft voice, this man’s rough one jarred Gareth out of the dream.
-The man was dressed as the archetypical hero in stage armor with a large sword hanging at his side.
+After being so mesmerized by the narrator’s soft voice, this man’s jarred Gareth out of the dream.
+He was dressed as the archetypal hero, in stage armor with a large sword hanging at his side.
 He was taller, bulkier than his companion – this had to be Egil, and the other the young prince.

 The two launched into a sort of exposition, discussing strange happenings in the city and threats to the King’s throne.
 The prince entreated Egil to investigate, protect his father, save the city from those who’d plot against it.

-Before Egil could give him an answer, a woman drifted onto the stage.
+But before Egil could answer, a woman drifted onto the stage.
 Different as Egil was from the genteel prince, both at least belonged in this world— the world of plots and subterfuge, of heroism and hope.
 This woman was something wholly other.
 She moved toward Egil as if guided on a breeze, her feet barely touching the ground.

-The prince started, making Egil shake his head and say, “I only jest – allow me to introduce you to the Oracle of Damael.
-She’s a dear friend of mine, yet still, it is best you go.
-This lady never comes with good tidings and only pains those unlucky enough to hear her.”
+The prince started, making Egil shake his head and say, “I jest – allow me to introduce you to the Oracle of Damael.
+She’s a dear friend of mine, yet it is still best if you go.
+This lady never comes with good tidings.”

 Only when the prince was gone did the Oracle wander further upstage.
-“Egil.”
+“Egil,” she greeted, voice clear and confident.

-Egil bowed low in answer.
+Egil bowed in answer.
 “My lady.
 It has been a long time.”

 “I come with a warning.”